Skip to main content

 To use IPC between a bun process and a Node.js process, set serialization: "json" in Bun.spawn.
 This is because Node.js and Bun use different JavaScript engines with different object serialization formats.

-For interactive terminal applications, you can spawn a subprocess with a pseudo-terminal (PTY) attached using the terminal option.
-This makes the subprocess think it’s running in a real terminal, enabling features like colored output, cursor movement, and interactive prompts.
+For interactive terminal applications, use the terminal option to spawn a subprocess with a pseudo-terminal (PTY) attached.
+The subprocess sees a real terminal, which enables colored output, cursor movement, and interactive prompts.

 When the terminal option is provided: